agorapulse/grails-aws-sdk/README.md

 # Other AWS Grails plugin

-FYI, there is another great [AWS Grails plugin](http://grails.org/plugin/aws) with a different approach: its aim is to provide an easy access to SES (through a groovy DSL) and S3 (through methods injection), based on JetS3 java lib.
+FYI, there is another great [AWS Grails plugin](http://grails.org/plugin/aws) with a different approach: its aim is to provide an easy "groovy" access to SES (through a groovy DSL) and S3 (through methods injection), based on JetS3 java lib.
 If you just need basic SES or S3 features, you might give it a try.

 We decided to write our own AWS plugin because it did not meet our requirements as we wanted: